styxsys0927/Med-MMHL/README.md

 | CLIP                | [openai/clip-vit-base-patch32](https://huggingface.co/openai/clip-vit-base-patch32) |
 | VisualBERT          | [uclanlp/visualbert-vqa-coco-pre](https://huggingface.co/uclanlp/visualbert-vqa-coco-pre) |

+Below are some examples of training and testing the Hugging Face models.
+Please refer to the code to explore more editable arguments.

-For example, to train a fine-tuned version of bioBERT, the command looks like this:
+To train a fine-tuned version of bioBERT, the command looks like this:

 ```shell
 python fake_news_detection_main.py \